klausbreyer/moba/readme.txt

 2. Go to the "Mobile Batch" Dashboard page to start uploading
 3. Leave a positive rating.. :)

+Note: On some  installations it may be necessary to increase the PHP memory limit.
+In internal tests, 100M have not always been enough.
+The recommendation is to set the PHP memory limit to 200M.

 == Screenshots ==

-1. the form in its empty state
+1. The form in its empty state
-2. the filled out form
+2. The filled out form
-3. successfull upload
+3. Successfull upload

 == Changelog ==

+= 0.2 =
+The first major upate.
+Now it is really tested out in the wild.
+* Read exif data and rotate picture of necessary.
+* Added comment/discussion setting for the post.
+* Async upload to handle an unlimited number of pictures and sanitize/validate transferred data.
+* Empty lines between pictures.
+* Set last picture as thumbnail of the posting.

 = 0.1 =
 The very first public release.